 A Wholistic Philosophy, Psychology & Science of Being Human

-DSL Edgework’s EdgeTouch® Technique is a manual, Soft Tissue-focused, Mindful (or Meditative) Medical Massage Therapy.
+DSL Edgework’s EdgeTouch® Technique is a manual, Soft Tissue-focused, Meditative or Mindful Medical Massage Therapy.
 It is a subset of Mindful Medicine or Integrated Health Systems for reducing or eliminating chronic, excess muscle & nerve tension & stress (or C.E.M.&.N.T. for short).

-C.E.M.&.N.T. is responsible for a surprisingly high number of symptoms and conditions in the nerve, muscle, fascial, and joint structures of the body.
+C.E.M.&.N.T. is responsible for a surprisingly wide-range and high number of symptoms and conditions in the nerve, muscle, fascial, & joint structures of the body.
 This can also affect the metabolic systems.

 Technically speaking, Trigger Points are localized musculo-fascial areas that, when pressed, trigger pain patterns radiating from that area, often to places somewhat or very distant from that trigger point.

 Trigger Points are a very controversial phenomena.
-Though it is difficult to deny their existence (whatever they are), there is MUCH controversy as to their nature and how they work.
+Though it is difficult to deny their existence (whatever they are), there is MUCH controversy as to their true physiological nature and how they work.

 Mapping the Trigger Points reliably can only be done up to a point.
 The commonly available trigger point charts are a start, but they cannot be complete on their own.
-Dr. Simons, coauthor with Dr. Janet Travell of the classic test, Myofascial Pain and Dysfunction: The Trigger Point Manual available at Amazon, said that after years of research, he found that fully mapping the trigger points was not at all precise, and there were too may possibilities to completely organize.
+Dr. Simons, coauthor with Dr. Janet Travell of the classic text, Myofascial Pain and Dysfunction: The Trigger Point Manual available at Amazon, said that after years of research, he found that fully mapping the trigger points was not at all precise, and there were far too may possibilities to completely map and organize.

 Therefore, highly experienced practitioners know that Advanced Trigger Point Therapy does NOT rely very much on the trigger point charts except for the most basic and easy conditions, but on a deep exploration of the Client’s unique situation, much like a Neuromuscular Detective.